flightaware/starch/README.md

 use the `STARCH_BENCHMARK_RUN` macro.
 This macro expands to code that will benchmark each possible impl in turn with the provided arguments.

-If the benchmark needs to allocated possibly-aligned buffers, two macros `STARCH_BENCHMARK_ALLOC` and `STARCH_BENCHMARK_FREE` will allocate suitably aligned buffers for the current `STARCH_ALIGNMENT` value. `STARCH_BENCHMARK_ALLOC(count,type)` will allocate `count` elements of type `type`, aligned to either `STARCH_ALIGNMENT` or the required alignment for `type`, whichever is larger. `STARCH_BENCHMARK_FREE(ptr)` will free a buffer previously allocated by `STARCH_BENCHMARK_ALLOC`.

-See `example/benchmark/subtract_n_benchmark.c` for examples.
+See `example/impl/subtract_n.benchmark.c` for examples.

 ## Gotchas

-Files added by `scan_file` are `#include`-d into surrounding support files.
+Files added by `scan_impls` or `scan_benchmarks` are `#include`-d into
+surrounding support files.
 Multiple files may be included into the same compilation unit.
 You should ensure that you don't pollute the global namespace (macros, static functions names, etc) for subsequent files that will follow.

-Files added by `scan_file` will be compiled multiple times.
+Files added by `scan_impls` will be compiled multiple times.
 You should ensure that any symbols other than those handled by STARCH_IMPL / STARCH_IMPL_REQUIRES are either static or use the STARCH_SYMBOL macro to get a unique name for this compilation pass.

-You probably want to separate out benchmark-support code into separate files to avoid an extra version of any impls present in the same file from being emitted.
+Benchmarks and impls should be in separate files.

 ## Wisdom

 There is partial support for a wisdom implementation.
-Wisdom is a priori information about the preferred code to use for a given function, for example as the result of benchmarking to find the fastest version.
+Wisdom (in the sense of "good judgement gained through experience") is information about the preferred code to use for a given function, for example as the result of benchmarking to find the fastest version.
 It is simply the order in which compiled impls are tried until one that is supported is found.

 To set wisdom, there are two options: